x-actly/Eve-Online-Mining-Bot/README.md

 ## Requirements

+To run this bot, you must install python first!
+You can find several Tutorials on youtube.com.

-To run the Eve Online Mining Bot, you must install the necessary Python modules.
+If Python is working on your machine correctly, you must install the necessary Python modules.
 Use the following command:

 ```bash
 pip install -r requirements.txt